 6-8 Mill St, Mayfair, London W1S 2AZ

 Ask a selection of pastry- loving Londoners where to get a decent pie and chances are The Windmill will come up more than once.
-With a pie club, a pie-dedicated YouTube channel and two ‘pie rooms’, there’s little doubt that they take this stuff very seriously.
+With a pie club, a pie-dedicated YouTube channel and not one but two ‘pie rooms’, there’s little doubt that they take this stuff very seriously.
 The classic steak has won the National Pie Award three times.
 Enough said.

 254 Hackney Rd, London E2 7SJ